Correctional Officer

 Hey homie bro why are so many COs on their high horses and think their better then the prisoners yo?
 Cuz that don’t make no sense bro we pepppe too bro

-Asked by Ramon almost 5 years ago
+Asked by Ramon about 5 years ago

 Might be because we are smart enough or "good enough" to not be convicted felons and, at the end of the day, we get to go home to our families while the prisoners don't.
 That doesn't mean that prisoners aren't people.
 It does mean that they are criminals and we are not.

-Asked by Cole over 4 years ago
+Asked by YAY almost 4 years ago

-Asked by Martina almost 5 years ago
+Asked by Rob over 5 years ago

-Asked by Miya over 4 years ago
+Asked by Seth over 4 years ago